open-policy-agent/opa/site/documentation/references/rest/index.md

 - [Data API](#data-api) GET queries
 - [Query API](#query-api) queries

-When explanations are requested, the response does NOT contain the query result;
-instead it contains a data structure that explains query processing.

 Explanations are requested by setting the `explain` query parameter to one of the following values: